 - A High-I’s “friendly, talkative” approach can conflict with a High-D’s “direct, give me the executive summary” approach.

 - A High S’s need to process information might conflict with a High-I’s desire to think out loud during a meeting.

 - A High-D’s desire to choose a path and get started will likely conflict with a High-C’s need to plan and research prior to action.

 Improved communication begins with understanding the styles of your team members and knowing what they prefer.
 Next, we will explore more about how to adapt to the styles of others to increase your ability to influence others.

 3. How Teams Can Improve Communication and Be Happier & More Effective

-Your ability to influence people goes up astronomically when you flex your approach to meet their needs.
-If someone need lots of details, you know to provide them with lots of details.
+Overall, your ability to influence people goes up astronomically when you flex your approach to meet their needs.
+If someone needs lots of details, you know to provide them with lots of details.
 Or, if relationships are important to someone, you can make an effort to build rapport before jumping into the work.

 I’m not suggesting you make major modifications to who you are and behave inauthentically.
 Adapting behaviors does not change who you are, nor your desired goal.
 It simply changes how you go about communicating so you are more likely to achieve your goal AND maintain good relationships.

 Altogether, I find that when teams understand each other’s communication styles and talk about it openly, they have a simple, light and sometimes funny way to work through them.
 Someone might say, “Well, you know my High-C really needs to explore all our options first to be sure this is the best way to go forward.”
 Or, “Thanks for letting me brainstorm out loud, my High-I really needed to process that.”